danielwburch/alltalk_tts/README.md

 *Nvidia graphics card machines* - `pip install -r requirements_nvidia.txt`<br><br>
 *Other machines (mac, amd etc)* - `pip install -r requirements_other.txt`

-7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options).
-Though you may wish to check things are generally working with the below steps before installing DeepSpeed.
+7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options). **However**, I would highly reccommend before you install DeepSpeed, you start text-generation-webui up, confirm AllTalk starts correctly and everything is working, as DeepSpeed can add another layer of complications troubleshooting any potential startup issues.

 8) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.